Anicura

 AniCura AB is a European family of animal hospitals and clinics focused on primary and specialized veterinary care for companion animals.
-AniCura AB has operations in Sweden, Norway, Denmark, Germany, Austria, Switzerland, the Netherlands, Spain, Italy, France, Belgium, Portugal, Andorra and Russia.
-The company comprise 450 animal hospitals and clinics that are visited by 3.6 million pets every year, mainly cats and dogs.
+AniCura AB has operations in Sweden, Norway, Denmark, Germany, Austria, Switzerland, the Netherlands, Spain, Italy, France, Belgium, Portugal, Andorra and Poland.
+The company comprises 450 animal hospitals and clinics that are visited by 3.6 million pets every year, mainly cats and dogs.

 The total number of employees is approximately 11,000 of whom 4,000 are veterinarians and half have some form of specialist qualification, either national or international specialisation.

 The company was established in 2011 as the first merger of companion animal hospitals in the Nordic region.
 Today, AniCura has an annual turnover of SEK 5.5 billion.
 The company’s head office is located in Danderyd in Stockholm.
 The vast majority of its animal hospitals and clinics specialize in specific subject areas such as internal medicine, surgery, orthopaedics, ophthalmology (eyes), neurology, dental medicine and dermatology.
 AniCura’s animal hospitals act as referral and training bodies for many surrounding animal hospitals and clinics.